 - Today, many women – in some countries as many as one in three – are beaten, coerced into sex or otherwise abused in their lifetimes

 - Worldwide, one in five women will become a victim of rape or attempted rape in her lifetime

 - On the basis of data collected from 24,000 women in ten countries, between 55 and 95 per cent of women who have been physically abused by their partners have never contacted NGOs, shelters or the police for help

 UNiTE to End Violence Against Women, 2009

 The Church is part of communities worldwide, with a mandate to care and stand with people who are marginalised and vulnerable.
 Shame and fear often lead to sexual violence being hidden in both churches and the wider community.

-The coalition partnership works to harness efforts to end sexual violence together by supporting the church to speak out against sexual violence, show strong and positive leadership and become a ‘safe’ place for people to go to.
+The coalition partnership works together to harness efforts to prevent and eliminate sexual violence by supporting the church to speak out against sexual violence, show strong and positive leadership and become a ‘safe’ place for people to go to.